Arlo and Janis by Jimmy Johnson for May 11, 2023

 27. Missing large

-RedsFan323 Premium Member 12 months ago
+RedsFan323 Premium Member over 1 year ago

 In talking to my students about the challenges television posed to the movie industry in the 1950s I include drive-ins and note that they were a nice compromise.
 Young parents could get out of the house to see a movie, but dress more casually, and put the kids to sleep in the back so they didn’t need to find a babysitter.
 I mentioned that the big bench back seat was a lot more comfortable than the bucket-style seats that came later, and much more convenient.
 I doubt any of them caught the implications. (these are college students FWIW)